rynxr/BFWindow/README.md

 + gcc-arm  : gcc-2.95.3,glibc-2.1.3,binutils-2.10(patched for BFWindow and build on crosstool 0.43, please refer to `src/packages/crosstool-0.43/download`)
 + MiBench: mibench 1.0 (patched to remove unsupported system call in simplescalar, please refer to `src/packages/mibench-1.0`)

-**Note**: All related source code used for paper `BFWindow: Speculatively Checking Data Property Consistency against Buffer Overflow Attacks` are backed up and can be retrived from Google Drive.
+**Note**: Due to the Github project space limitation, all related source code used for paper `BFWindow: Speculatively Checking Data Property Consistency against Buffer Overflow Attacks` are backed up and can be retrived from Google Drive.
 If you are intrested, please email me with ary.xsnow@gmail.com.

 ## Setup

 + Setup target directory